-Ketogenic diets may lead to an increased risk of type 2 diabetes
+Ketogenic diets may lead to an increased risk of type 2 diabetes, study in mice says

 New research published in the Journal of Physiology indicates that ketogenic diets, which are low carbohydrate high fat eating plans that are known to lead to weight loss, may cause an increased risk of Type 2 diabetes in the early stage of the diet.

 Type 2 diabetes is one of the most pressing challenges of our time and its ultimate cause has not been fully understood.
 Ketogenic diets, which are low in carbohydrate and high in fat, are known to lead to weight loss and have been considered to be healthy.
 These findings raise new questions about ketogenic diets and whether or not they are actually healthy.